ttuffin/pyBurner/README.md

 Since pyBurner utilises Python's built-in asyncio library, you will first need to ensure an event loop is running.
-Calling `asyncio.get_event_loop()` will attempt to retrieve the current event loop, and if one is not found it will create a new one automatically.
+Calling `asyncio.get_event_loop()` will attempt to retrieve the current event loop, and if one is not found it will create one automatically.
 Please refer to the [asyncio Event Loop docs](https://docs.python.org/3/library/asyncio-eventloop.html) for more information.

 You can then instantiate the `pyburner.Client()` class and pass the Afterburner's IP address as the only parameter: